 - Decide which party to caucus for.
 Minnesota does not require party registration to vote, but you should caucus with the party that best aligns with your values.

-- If you are unable or uncomfortable with participating in person, download and complete your party’s Non-Attendee Form and send it to your local party unit leader by Saturday, January 29th.
+- If your County or Senate District is doing contactless caucusing or you are not comfortable attending in person, download and complete your party’s Non-Attendee and Resolution forms and send them to your local party unit leader by 9pm on Tuesday, February 1st.

 - If in-person, determine if you need time off or accommodations.
 Your employer is legally required to give you time off to caucus as long as you submit a written request at least 10 days in advance.
 If you require accommodations due to hearing or visual impairment, the major parties must accommodate you.